Skip to content

 Scheduling Strategy Data Model

-A scheduling strategy is represented using the following structure:
+A scheduling strategy at the Decision Maker level is represented using the following structure:

 {